Hi, I am a graduate student in the University of Michigan mainly interested in algebraic and complex geometry. My advisor is Mircea Mustaţă.

 We construct some version of the trace morphism between the Du Bois complexes, with applications towards the behavior of the local cohomological dimension and some Hodge theoretic aspects of singularities under finite morphisms.

-(6) Lefschetz morphisms on singular cohomology and local cohomological dimension of toric varieties, (with Sridhar Venkatesh), available at arXiv
+(6) Lefschetz morphisms on singular cohomology and local cohomological dimension of toric varieties, (with Sridhar Venkatesh), in revision. (arXiv)

 (See Abstract)